Do you ever feel like you are ready to scream when you are trying to get yourself and your kids out the door!

 We are going to start small.
-You have told me that the entryway to your home, the one that your family uses all the time, is a major problem area.
+Many of my readers have told me the entryway to your home, the one that your family uses all the time, is a major problem area.

 Not only is it an eyesore, but it is not functional.
 Right now there is a pile of shoes on the floor and the coats are stored wherever the kids take them off.
-Some of the coats are even in the closet by the front door instead of the door you use all the time.
+Some of the coats are even in the closet by a totally different door instead of the door you use all the time.

 What Is Slowing You Up?